 There are ways to get ahead of your mortgage principal without putting yourself at risk of foreclosure.
 You can start by rounding up your payments to the next $100 amount, as recommended by Nationwide.
 Better yet, make one extra payment a year and reduce the term of your loan by several years.

 Should I refinance now?

+You could save tens of thousands of dollars, if not more, when you choose a 15-year refinance.
+Ready to get started?
 Check out our mortgage calculator to see how much you could save with a refinance.